gadgetman6/EviveEngineeringTest/README.md

 ```bash
 python main.py
 ```
-2. Type input desired to read into the program.
+2. Type input desired to be read into the program.
 Press enter to run the program on input.
 3. Program output will be printed in command line.